Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Introduction

 Based on the control method in \cite{Monga2018} and Fourier analysis, \hi{the work} \cite{Monga} decomposed a partial differential equation, which governs the evolution of the distribution of oscillators, into ordinary differential equations governing the evolution of the Fourier coefficients of the distribution.
-Consequently, the ensemble control reduces to the control of the Fourier coefficients.
-For stochastic oscillators, they also proposed the feedback controller, which cancels the diffusion term of the partial differential equation so that the $ L^2 $~distance between the distribution of oscillators and the target decreases to zero.
+Consequently, the distribution control reduces to the control of the Fourier coefficients.
+For stochastic oscillators, they also proposed the population-level feedback controller, which cancels the diffusion term of the partial differential equation so that the $ L^2 $~distance between the distribution of oscillators and the target decreases to zero.
 However, the resulting controller is not well-defined in general, and experimentally, the cancellation term induces undesirable behavior of the distribution as we will see in Subsection~\ref{subsec:previous_feedback} and Section~\ref{sec:example}.

-\textit{Organization:} The remainder of this paper is organized as follows.
-In Section~\ref{sec:previous}, we briefly introduce an oscillator model and the issues of the existing ensemble control methods.
+\textit{Organization:} This paper is organized as follows.
+In Section~\ref{sec:previous}, we briefly introduce an oscillator model and the issues of the existing distribution control methods.
 In Section~\ref{sec:reachability}, we analyze the reachability of the distribution of stochastic oscillators and propose an efficient design method of a periodic input steering the phase distribution close to the target.
-In Section~\ref{sec:controller}, we devise an ensemble control method combining the periodic feedforward control and a feedback controller and then show its convergence properties.
+In Section~\ref{sec:controller}, we devise a distribution control method combining the periodic feedforward control and a feedback controller and then show its convergence properties.
 In Section~\ref{sec:example}, a numerical example illustrates the effectiveness of the proposed method.
 Finally, Section~\ref{sec:conclusion} concludes this paper.